Skip to content

 Black and White Images of Leticia

-Nathan’s black and white images of Leticia evidence this well.
+Nathan’s black-and-white images of Leticia prove this well.
 The tones are incredible.

 What a great tutorial by Nathan Elson.
 And let’s not forget about the excellent modeling by Leticia.
 She is a posing artiste, turning the human form into fine art with Nathan capturing it.
 It pays to have a professional model on set.

-Nathan, we’re loving this behind the scenes look at how you light and create color photographs as well as black and white photos.
-Incredible work.
+Nathan, we love this behind-the-scenes look at how you light and create color photographs as well as black and white photos.
+Incredible work, thanks!

 Camera: Nikon Z 6II